globus/searchable-files-demo/README.md

 Given a set of tasks in Globus Search, this monitors those tasks and waits for completion or failure.

-By default, this reads task IDs from `output/task_submit/` and writes detailed information to `output/task_watch/`, including a summary in `output/task_watch/summary`.
+By default, this reads task IDs from `output/task_submit/` and monitors those tasks to ensure they succeeded.
+It outputs the number of passing and failing tasks (or only success if no tasks fail) and shows a progress bar.

-When run interactively, the Watcher also prints a progress bar in the terminal.

 ## Prerequisites